 Many cancers, but not all, are staged this way.

-“Cancers of blood and bone marrow don’t fall into these staging categories because they are more of a systemic illness,” Strey said.
+“Cancers of blood and bone are staged using different categories because they are more of a systemic illness,” Anderson said.

 Blood gives clues about cancer, treatment